Joseph Leilua: 2021

 After two heavy defeats to start the 2021 NRL season, Leilua was demoted to reserve grade by coach Michael Maguire.

 On 6 September, Leilua was one of five players who were released by the Wests Tigers club.

 On 20 October, Leilua took to Instagram and denied media reports that he had signed a train and trial contract with the Wests Tigers worth $1000 a week.
 Leilua also attacked Wests head coach Michael Maguire writing “Btw I wouldn’t play for someone that blames the team all the time!
 And not once himself! #Madge".

 On 24 November, Leilua signed a contract to join RFL Championship side Featherstone.

 On 22 December, Leilua made his boxing debut against former NRL player Chris Heighington in the Footy Fight Night Christmas Bash.
 After being declared the winner, Leilua went on a foul mouthed tirade in the post-match interview saying “For all those haters that f***ing said I can’t last four rounds, thanks mate, “You gave me the inspiration tonight.
 I knew I could fight, I just wanted to f***ing show the whole world that I could f***ing last four rounds, “You stare on top of me being fat and can’t last four rounds, you know what?
 F*** yourselves, there you go".

 2022

-On 7 February, Leilua made his club debut for Featherstone in their 28-6 victory over Leigh.
+On 7 February, Leilua made his club debut for Featherstone in their 28–6 victory over Leigh.

 On 28 May, Leilua played for Featherstone in their 2022 RFL 1895 Cup final loss against Leigh.

+2023

+Following his exit from Featherstone Rovers at the end of the 2023 season, on 8 November it was reported that he was heading back to Australia to resume his boxing career.

+It was then reported that he had joined the Dapto Canaries upon his return to Australia.

+2025

+After two seasons in Dapto, Leilua was reported as signing with the Wyong Roos for the 2025 season.